jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.15 LaplacianOfGaussianFilter

-Performs a Laplacian-of-Gaussian (LoG) filter on an image..
+Performs a Laplacian-of-Gaussian (LoG) filter on an image.

 *Parameters*: